Prime Minister of Laos: Constitutional system (1991–present)

-The new constitution changed the Chairman of the Council of Government back to Prime Minister.
+The new constitution changed the chairman of the Council of Government back to prime minister.
 It affirmed the LPRP's role, defining it as the "leading nucleus" of the state.
 The government's executive branch was strengthened.
 The Prime Minister's power was reduced, and the president's was increased; the Prime Minister had appointed provincial governors, but the president did under the new constitution.
 The President now had the right to appoint and dismiss the Prime Minister and ministers in accordance with the National Assembly.
 According to scholar Stephen T. Johnson, the new presidency was comparable to the President of France during the Fifth Republic.
 The prime minister was responsible for guiding the work of government ministries, committees, provincial governors and mayors.

 The constitution was amended in 2013 and 2015.
 Amendments in 2013 were needed to "reflect the political and economic reality of contemporary Laos", and in 2015 it was amended to "respond to the Party's renovation policies and the country's development vision until 2030".
 The 2015 amendments gave the National Assembly the power to appoint and dismiss the prime minister and the government, removing from the president the power to appoint the prime minister.

 Qualifications and selection

 The constitution stipulates in Article 23 that all "Lao citizens aged eighteen years and above have the right to vote and those aged twenty years and above have the right to be elected, except insane persons, persons with mental disorders and persons whose rights to vote and to be elected have been revoked by a court."
 The Law on the Government is silent on qualifications to be elected prime minister.
 According to Article 3, "The government operates on a principle of democratic centralism based on the Constitution and laws, having the Lao People's Revolutionary Party as the axle and having the Lao Front for National Construction, the mass organisations and the social organisations as the power [and] uses educational, economic, and administrative methods to manage the State and to manage the society and economy"; the prime minister and the government are selected on the premise that they implement party decisions.

 Since the office was established, the prime minister has been a leading party official.
-From 1975 to 1991, when it was the most powerful state office, the LPRP General Secretary served concurrently as prime minister.
+From 1975 to 1991, when it was the most powerful state office, the LPRP general secretary served concurrently as prime minister.
 No LPRP General Secretary has concurrently served as prime minister since 1998 (except during leadership transitions), opting instead to hold the presidency.
 However, every prime minister since 1975 has been a member of the LPRP Central Committee and its Politburo.
-A Politburo member does not require a fixed rank to be elected prime minister; Sisavat Keobounphan was ranked eighth, Bounnhang Vorachith fourth, Thongsing Thammavong third and Thongloun Sisoulith second in its hierarchy.
+A Politburo member does not require a fixed rank to be elected prime minister; Sisavath Keobounphanh was ranked eighth, Bounnhang Vorachit fourth, Thongsing Thammavong third and Thongloun Sisoulith second in its hierarchy.